tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle is single-threaded.
 There are both positive and negative reasons for this design choice.

-The primarily negative reason is that the underlying workload is inherently contentious: some accounts are just way more popular than owners, and transfers between hot accounts inherently sequentialize the system.
+The primarily negative reason is that the underlying workload is inherently contentious: some accounts are just way more popular than others, and transfers between hot accounts inherently sequentialize the system.
 Trying to make transactions parallel not only doesn't make it faster, in fact, the overhead of synchronization tends to dominate useful work.
 Formally, our claim is that financial transaction processing is an infinite-COST problem, using the terminology from [Frank